 “The purpose of Orthodox Christian Education (catechesis) is to help build up the Church, the Body of Christ, by nurturing every person in the life of personal communion with the Holy Trinity (theosis), and thus, through this ministry, to bear joyful witness to God’s loving and redeeming work in the world.” (from our Archdiocese)

 Throughout the traditional school year, students from preschool through 12th grade are invited to join our Sunday School classes, offered after Holy Communion in Mt.
 Tabor Hall.
 We use the Greek Orthodox Archdiocese’s official curriculum, which covers topics such as the Holy Scriptures, the Holy Mysteries (Sacraments), the Nicene Creed, Icons and Prayer, Theosis, and The Path of Orthodoxy.
-The Sunday School also sponsors charitable projects, such as the Lenten OCMC fundraising drives as well as a February food drive.
+The Sunday School also sponsors charitable projects, such as the Lenten OCMC fundraising drive.
 The school year concludes with the Annual Sunday School Showdown and Picnic, in which classes demonstrate their knowledge in an energetic and friendly competition for the coveted golden trophy and a full year of bragging rights.

 Please click on the following links for more Sunday School information and resources: